-The role of the FortiDeceptor lure package is to add breadcrumbs on real endpoints and servers, and redirect an attacker to engage with a decoy instead of a real asset.
-Deception lures are typically distributed within real endpoints and servers on the network to expand the deception surface.
+The FortiDeceptor Token package adds breadcrumbs on real endpoints and servers, and redirects an attacker to engage with a decoy instead of a real asset.
+Deception tokens are typically distributed within real endpoints and servers on the network to expand the deception surface.